 The exact opposite is true when you travel with a smaller group: you get more flexibility, more personalization (although not to the same extent as a private tour), and more free time to explore the city on your own.

 Unfortunately, those perks come at a higher cost.

-Important: Not every tour operator books accommodation for you.
-Always read the fine print and check whether the price includes accommodation or if you’ll have to take care of lodging yourself.
+Important: Not every tour operator books the accommodation for you.
+Always make sure you read the fine print and check whether the price includes accommodation or if you’ll have to take care of lodging yourself.
 If they don’t, I recommend choosing another tour operator that does.

 Traveling on Your Own (DIY)

 If you’re no stranger to Israel, then feel free to skip the organized tour and lead the way.

 Heck, even if you are a stranger to the country – planning your own trip isn’t all that hard.
 But it does mean you’ll have to do all the legwork on your own (or let your spouse do it).